Shortness of breath

 - Upper airway obstruction (blockage in the breathing passage)

 In the case of shortness of breath that has lasted for weeks or longer (called chronic), the condition is most often due to:

 A number of other health conditions also can make it hard to get enough air.
 These include:

 - Lung cancer

-- Pleurisy (inflammation of the membrane lining the chest)
+- Pleurisy (inflammation of the membrane surrounding the lungs)

 - Pulmonary edema (excess fluid in the lungs)

 - Pulmonary hypertension (high blood pressure within the lungs' blood vessels)